Geoff’s Wedding

 Yeah.

-Um, but speaking of reality shows, you mentioned the uh squid game show last week, the challenge, squid game challenge, squid game, the challenge.
+But speaking of reality shows, you mentioned the Squid Game show last week.
+The challenge.

 It's really well made, but the whole time I was watching it, it just kept bothering me how much the crew, whoever decided to go forward with this, just missed the point entirely of the show.